sebastianperezv/Pytorch-Classification-exercises/README.md

-# 🔵 Classification with Make Circles and ReLU 🔴
+# 🔵 PyTorch Classification Exercises 🔴

-This project demonstrates how to approach a **non-linear classification problem** using the `make_circles` dataset from **scikit-learn**.
-The notebook shows how neural networks with **ReLU activation ⚡** can be applied to separate data that is not linearly separable.

-## 📂 Project Structure

-- 📒 `Make_circles.ipynb`: Jupyter Notebook containing the dataset generation, visualization, and the implementation of classification using ReLU.

-## 🎯 Goal
+This repository contains a set of **practical exercises in PyTorch** focused on **binary classification and non-linear multi-class classification problems**.

-The main goal of this project is to provide a simple and clear example of how to handle non-linear classification problems by leveraging the `make_circles` dataset and applying a neural network model with the **ReLU activation function**.
+The main goal is to understand and apply fundamental concepts of neural networks, activation functions, and model training for classification tasks.

+## 📌 Content

+The notebook `Pytorch_Classification_exercises.ipynb` includes:

+- **Binary Classification**
+  - Building a perceptron for two-class classification.
+  - Using activation functions such as **Sigmoid**.
+  - Training and evaluating the model.

+- **Non-linear Multi-class Classification**
+  - Modeling problems with more than two classes.
+  - Implementing **ReLU** and **Softmax** in the neural network.
+  - Computing performance metrics.

+- **Applied concepts:**
+  - Tensors in PyTorch.
+  - Forward pass and backpropagation.
+  - Optimization using Stochastic Gradient Descent (SGD).
+  - Results visualization.